mattbierner/blog.mattbierner.com/_posts/2014-03-03-khepri-fat-arrows.md

 o.getXGetter()(); // 10
 ```

-Fat arrow functions behave like ECMAScript 6 arrow function, but are functionally closer to calling `Function.prototype.bind` with `this`.
+Fat arrow functions behave like ECMAScript 6 arrow functions, but are functionally closer to calling `Function.prototype.bind` with `this`.

 ```js
 C.prototype.getXGetter = function() {